PharesJr/Typescript-101/README.md

 ### Installation

-##### TypeScript in Your Project
-Having TypeScript set up on a per-project basis lets you have many projects with many different versions of TypeScript, this keeps each project working consistently.

-`npm install typescript --save-dev`

 ##### Globally Installing TypeScript
 It can be handy to have TypeScript available across all projects, often to test one-off ideas.
 Long-term, codebases should prefer a project-wide installation over a global install so that they can benefit from reproducible builds across different machines.